HanqiDeng/PySpark-Big-Data-Analysis/README.md

-# PySpark-Big-Data-Analysis
+# PySpark-Bike-Rider-Classification

-Project name: Bike Rider Type Classification
+Project name: Bike Rider Classification

 To run this project, either: (1) Use Jupyter notebook.
 Put project.ipynb in the same folder with 202302tripdata.csv and run project.ipynb.
 Jupyter notebook is launched from Anaconda.